OfficeDev/TrainingContent/O3653/O3653-9 Deep dive into the Office 365 Groups API/Lab.md

 	> Note: this part of the Groups API is leveraging the capabilities of the Files and Events API endpoints in the Unified API.
 These specific endpoints are covered in more depth in other modules within these courses.

-In this exercise, you used the raw REST API interface of the Groups API to interact with the different capabilties.
+In this exercise, you used the raw REST API interface of the Groups API to interact with the different capabilities.